 - Finally, MDF is often cheaper than solid wood but it is still as strong and can last quite long with proper maintenance.

-On the downside, MDF gets easily scratched and cannot be repaired after this.
+On the downside, MDF Board gets easily scratched and cannot be repaired after this.
 This is unlike wood that can be sanded down to eliminate any damage on the surface.
-Additionally, MDF does not do very well when exposed to extreme heat as the core materials can get damaged.
-This is why MDF is not a good material for outdoor furniture.
+Additionally, MDF Boarddoes not do very well when exposed to extreme heat as the core materials can get damaged.
+This is why MDF Board is not a good material for outdoor furniture.

 But it is not just the kitchen where MDF finds its use.
 In the bathroom where there is a lot of moisture, MDF is the preferable choice over solid wood.
 This is because it does not get damaged with humidity and temperature changes in the bathroom.
 When getting MDF for use in the bathroom or any other damp environment, check that it is specially made to be moisture resistant.
 Normal MDF boards will easily get damaged when they come in contact with water.

-Another consideration when using MDF, is when it is compared to plywood.
+Another consideration when using MDF Board, is when it is compared to plywood.
 This is not necessarily a comparison you would do for kitchen cabinets, but in other construction instances choosing a plywood vs MDF may be a choice you need to consider.

 Another area where MDF is used is in shelving.
 Whether it is the inside of a cabinet, an open wall shelf, or a bookshelf, MDF is preferred because of its smooth surface.
 But be careful about placing heavy weight on it as it can sag with time.
 If you plan to place heavy weights on the MDF shelving, consider reinforcing it with solid wood.